Gninos/CIM-With-Transition-Systems/README.md

 These constraints ensure that there will be no abrupt movements.

 A round ends when all cars have had a chance to move.
 So, the model has a starvation-free property that makes all the CAVs to have the opportunity to move in the round.
 Moreover, the it allows the possibility of a CAV to choose to pause and pass its turn.

+## The main goal

+The main goal is to accomplish a final state where the grid doesn't have any car as fast as possible without collisions between the CAVs.
+Each cell has eight neighbor cells, so there are eight possible movements.
+As a result of this, each car has a token "i" that updates every time it makes a transition.
+These tokens have a range of 0 to 8.

+          0 = initial state;
+          1 = when the car rides east  (x+);
+          2 = when the car rides west  (x-);
+          3 = when the car rides south (y+);
+          4 = when the car rides north (y-);
+          5 = when the car rides northwest (y-,x-);
+          6 = when the car rides northeast (y-,x+);
+          7 = when the car rides southeast (y+,x-);
+          8 = when the car rides southwest (y+,x+)

+The model also has a token "d" (range of 0 to n - number of vehicles, 0 = initial state) that changes whenever a car can switch its state, so it always stores the information about which car had the last opportunity to move.
+Another variable of the system is "out", that wares binary information.
+If a specific car has left the grid, it stores the value 1.
+Otherwise, it stores the value 0.

+We can call each combination of all the variables i, d, position x, out, position y, and the array a, as a marking (state) of the system.
+For instance, the following states are, respectively, the initial and the final state of the model.